google/clusterfuzz/resources/platform/linux/radamsa/README.md

 `git clone https://gitlab.com/akihe/radamsa.git`

-Patch the changes into the directory using the mutator.patch file in this dir
+Patch the changes into the directory using the mutator.patch file in this directory

 `git apply mutator.patch`